Memorable Manitobans: Victor William Horwood (1878-1939)

 In 1911, he was appointed Provincial Architect following the death of Samuel Hooper.
 In 1914 he wrote a history of the Manitoba Architects Association, of which he served as Vice President.
 He became a central figure in the Royal Commission hearing into corruption during the building of the Legislative Building.
 His story disagreed with that of other witnesses, but the Commission chose to believe him.
 He remained Provincial Architect until 1924 when he was succeeded by Gilbert Parfitt.

-On 18 September 1906, he married Claratina Taylor, daughter of T. W. Taylor of Winnipeg.
+On 18 September 1906, he married Claratina “Clara” Taylor (1885-1956), daughter of T. W. Taylor.
 They had no children.
 He was an active snowshoer and was captain in the militia in 1911.
 He was a member of the IOOF, Masons, Knights of Pythias, and Military Institute (serving as Captain of the 90th Winnipeg Rifles).
 He served as President of the Manitoba Art Association.

 Some of his architectural works in Manitoba included: